TimeDelta/learning-to-learn/README.md

 ### Spiking Neural Networks
 - There are important advantages to being able to utilize the temporal dimension for encoding information
-  - An increase in representational capacity for the same number of nodes and edges
   - Allows easy local update rules for training such as Spike-timing-dependent plasticity (STDP), which “is the primary candidate mechanism for the storage of information in autoassociative networks” [12] in the brain
   - When used in conjunction with neuromorphic hardware, they can provide a large reduction to energy consumption by switching to an event-driven model of computation
 - “Spiking Neural Networks have revealed themselves as one of the most successful approaches to model the behavior and learning potential of the brain, and exploit them to undertake practical online learning tasks” [6]